MicrosoftDocs/SupportArticles-docs/support/mem/intune/enroll-devices-in-intune-tip.md

 - Use case
 - Type of device (Personal or Corporate)
 - Available infrastructure (such as System Center Configuration Manager, hardware hash, or an on-premises domain that enforces Group Policy)
-- Scale (one personal device, or or a large number of enterprise devices)
+- Scale (one personal device, or a large number of enterprise devices)

 ## References